Private Party Meaning in Law: Key Legal Principles

 In 2003, in Lawrence v.
 Texas, the court reversed a ruling that had been made earlier that found that Texas had violated the rights of two gay men when a law was enforced that disallowed sodomy.
 Justice Anthony Kennedy wrote down, "The petitioners are entitled to respect for their private lives.
 The State cannot demean their existence or control their destiny by making their private sexual conduct a crime.
 Their right to liberty under the Due Process Clause gives them the full right to engage in their conduct without intervention of the government."

-If you need help with the private party legal definition, you can post your legal need on UpCounsel's marketplace.
+If you need help with the private party meaning, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.